vidispine/hull/hull/README.md

       nginx: # specify the nginx deployment under key 'nginx'
         # This time we're not setting the metadata.name to be static so
-        # name will be created dynmically and will be unique
+        # name will be created dynamically and will be unique
         annotations:
           general_custom_annotation_3: Specific Object Annotation 3 # overwrite a
                                                                     # general annotation